litestar-org/litestar/docs/usage/8-authentication.md

 ### Example: Create a JWT Authentication Middleware

 For example, lets say we wanted to implement a JWT token based authentication.
 We start off by creating a user model.
-It can be implemented using pydantic, and ODM, ORM etc. For the sake of the example here lets say its a pydantic model:
+It can be implemented using pydantic, and ODM, ORM etc. For the sake of the example here lets say it's a pydantic model:

 ```python
 import uuid